 It was a period of immense drama and continual doubt as to whether the country was going to go down the road to war or to peace.
 You had this extraordinary character of Nelson Mandela centre stage, and as a journalist I had the privilege of watching him from front row seats and at times actually talking to him one-on-one.
 There was an element of happy ending, which is so unusual in life generally and in particular for a journalist covering a particular story as a correspondent.
 I’ve had a lot of adventures in many different parts of the world and I’ve been moved by lots of people and places, but none like South Africa.

-How well did you get to know Mandela?
+How well did you get to know Nelson Mandela?
 What was he like?

 I consider it to be one of the great privileges of my life to have got to know Mandela about as well as a journalist could reasonably hope to.
 I interviewed him one-on-one probably half a dozen times and in addition to that I had lots of small chats in and around public events and been at dinners with him.
 He just stands above every other political person I’ve encountered by some distance.
 It’s uncanny that every single person that I know who has spent time in Mandela’s presence shares my sense of admiration, bordering upon awe, for him.

-Has the post-apartheid era failed to deliver for most South Africans or is there a tendency to focus too much on the failings of ANC [African National Congress] rule?
+Has the post-apartheid era failed to deliver for most South Africans or is there a tendency to focus too much on the failings of African National Congress rule?

 The simple fact that you don’t really hear about South Africa in the international news gives you a clue that things are going reasonably well.
 Had it not been for the football World Cup in 2010, South Africa would have almost disappeared entirely from the international news map.
 When I was living in South Africa in the early 1990s, the possibility of a racial bloodbath was very much on the cards.
 The fact is that we haven’t come remotely close to that.
 South Africa remains today an impressive democracy with free and fair elections, changes of leaders, a functioning judiciary and an extremely, almost outrageously, outspoken free press.
 These are the big picture things that are great.
 You do have other things, such as corruption, crime and inefficiency, but I choose to see the glass half full.
 Other people choose to see it half empty.

-The first book you recommend, The Washing of the Spears, is an historical account of the rise and fall of the Zulu nation.
+The first book you recommend for understanding Nelson Mandela and South Africa is The Washing of the Spears, a historical account of the rise and fall of the Zulu nation.
 Can you tell us more about it?

 This book has really stayed with me, and one thing I like about it is there is a continual undercurrent of deep respect, if not admiration, for the Zulu nation.
 The narrative has something of the rattling good yarn about it, while at the same time being extremely meticulously researched and scholarly at its core, but there is a lightness of touch in the tone and there are occasional wry asides.
 You put it all together and it adds up to a very satisfying and rich cocktail.